barimale/jigsaw-puzzle-solver/README.md

  or do the separation of funcionalities and release many single games with the same engine and advisor mode.
  - deploy to Azure

-## Improvements
-- see TODOs for more details.